TomConlin/StarBash/star_bashing.md

 Someone came by looking for help on a homework question that took my fancy.
 Now that the term is over it should be okay to post my solution.

-Basically given a text list with three columns representing (x,y)=z
+Basically given a text list with three columns of numbers representing (x,y)=z
 which is said to be a telescopic image of some starfield.
 The goal is to:
 *    Say how many stars there are,